marcin-chwedczuk/rfid/README.md

 ## MacOS
-On MacOS everything should work out of the box, just plug your ACR122U and wait till the LED turns red.
+On MacOS everything should work out of the box, just plug your ACR122U and wait till the status LED turns red.

 ## GNU/Linux
 Quick setup for GNU/Linux, using old `pcsc-lite` library: